Don’t we have enough languages already? This is a fair question. Here we’ll explain why we created Monte and what’s

 Because Security Matters¶

 Secure distributed computing should not be hard.
 Computers are getting faster, smaller, more connected, and more capable, but when it comes to security, everything is broken.
-We propose to reconsider the identity-based access control approach dominant in today’s dominant languages and frameworks .
+A major cause is the “water balloon” design philosophy of contemporary languages and frameworks: Security is only enforced at the edges of programs, and not within the structure of programs themselves.
 Monte takes the object-capability paradigm of E and expands on the approach, delivering a powerful and expressive language.

 Monte, like E before it, has dramatic advantages for secure distributed systems: